You’re Doing Your Paver Sealing Wrong

 Less is more, especially when you are doing paver sealing.
 It might seem like a good idea to do layer upon layer of sealant on your pavers because it will be more shiny and protect your pavers even more!
 That’s not the case.

-When you are applying sealant, apply two coats only- the first coat and the top coat.
+When you are applying sealant, Brevard paver sealing experts recommend that you apply two coats only- the first coat and the top coat.
 To properly do your paver sealing, you must remove any puddling of the sealant.
 Puddling and overapplication can lead to bubbles and stains speckled around on your previously beautiful pavers.

 Your first question is probably, “what is efflorescence?”
 Efflorescence is the chalk-like substance that coats the top of your pavers after they’ve been exposed to the sun.
 This usually is found on newly installed pavers, and can you can use pressure washing to get the substance off.
 After the pavers have dried and the efflorescence has been removed, it is then a good time to start doing your paver sealing.